KarthiCholan/Python/EC2Stops_SNS_Lambda/README.md

 3. Write Lambda Function
 Write a Lambda function that will be triggered by the CloudWatch Event when an EC2 instance changes state to 'stopped'.

-4. Configure CloudWatch Event Rule
+4. Configure AWS Event Bridge Rule
 Go to the Amazon CloudWatch console.
 Click on "Create rule".
 Under "Event Source", select "Event Pattern".